 QGIS is a largely volunteer driven project, and is the work of a dedicated team of developers, documenters, translators and supporters.
 Despite the efforts of the team to release QGIS without bugs, there may remain some bugs.
 If you find a bug or want new features to be added, please report it!

-For questions, please contact the Mailing lists.
+For help and questions, please contact the Mailing lists.

 Before filing an issue, review the currently open issues to make sure that you aren’t creating a duplicate.
 If you have additional information on an issue, you can add it to the existing ticket.
 Third party plugins might also cause problems.
 If you have installed any, you should also verify that the problem is still reproducible without them.
 Please don’t report multiple unrelated bugs in a single bug report.

 When you’re are logged in, a

 New Issue button is available.
 Select it and

 Before sending the report, please check the formatting of your report by clicking on “Preview”.
 Please avoid editing existing reports, if not for typos.
 Better add further comments in any other case.

 If you have a crash it might be useful to include a backtrace as the bug might be not reproducible on another machine.

 process to produce a backtrace.
 But some distributions disable the possiblity